Renogy 100-Watt 12-Volt Monocrystalline Foldable Solar Suitcase Review

 - Highly durable build

 Renogy’s foldable set of two 50-watt panels is an interesting upgrade over traditional panels.
 Its prime focus is portability, by bringing the required storage space down by a factor of two.
 Among other salient features is the integrated charge controller, christened ‘Voyager’.
 This panel stands out from the crowd of panels that pretend to be portable by being a genuine and complete portable panel.
+If you are looking for a more static solar panel, the non-foldable Renogy 100 watt 12 volt monocrystalline solar panel would be a better choice.

 100 watts of monocrystalline-cell generated power means sufficient energy for sizeable off-grid durations and above average performance.
 The protected corners improve the panel’s durability, an essential trait for portable panels.
 We will cover all the aspects that make this panel unique in more detail in this Renogy 100 watt 12 volt monocrystalline foldable solar suitcase review.